 Laboratories are primarily about learning, and the laboratory assessment is designed mainly to check your knowledge as you progress through each stage of the laboratory tasks.
 You are required to maintain a lab book for recording your observations.
 A lab book is an A4 size notebook containing a mix of plain pages and graph sheets.
-You have to purchase your own lab book from any stores.
+You must have your own lab book to record your test results.
+Presentation of results in loose sheets or in mobile devices are strictly not allowed.